What is Email Authentication and DMARC?

 Email Authentication and DMARC: Cause of Deliverability Issues When Missing or Misconfigured

 Since at least February 2024, many email senders have experienced an increase in deliverability problems.
 The cause is that major email providers including Google and Yahoo began to enforce policies requiring adoption of sender Authentication and DMARC.
 The objective is to make their email platforms more strict about which emails they mark as suspicious, spam, or outright refuse to deliver to recipients on their systems.
-The February change date was announced by Google in October 2023 as official notification that email senders must prepare for the enforcement of the accompanying guidelines by making adjustments to their email domain settings.
+The February change date was announced by them in October 2023 as official notification that email senders must prepare for the enforcement of the accompanying guidelines by making adjustments to their email domain settings.

 The Recent Changes Are Causing Deliverability Issues